Table of Contents

 At all meetings of the Assembly, elected Representatives shall be seated by the circuit they represent.
 Those who are members of the Assembly in any other capacity shall be seated with the circuit in which they maintain their principal office.
 Nonmembers of the Assembly shall be seated separately from members.

-The Chairperson of the Representative Assembly shall preside at meetings of the Assembly.
-In the absence of the Chairperson of the Assembly, the Vice-Chairperson shall serve in that capacity.
+The Chair of the Representative Assembly shall preside at meetings of the Assembly.
+In the absence of the Chair of the Assembly, the Vice-Chair shall serve in that capacity.

 The presiding officer shall preserve order and shall have the power to designate members of the Assembly to aid him/her in so doing.
 He/she shall require observance of the rules of the Assembly and shall decide questions and order of procedure subject to majority vote of the members present.
 On an appeal by a member from a ruling by the presiding officer, no member shall speak more than once except by unanimous consent.